LetMyPeopleCode/InterviewQuestions/Data Structures - Create a Linked List Class/README.md

 console.log(b)
 ```

-The object still exists because it still has a reference in memory (`b`) keeping the garbage collector from removing it.
+The object still exists because it's still assigned to a variable (`b`) keeping the garbage collector from removing it.
 So in my solution, the array is absolutely pointless except as a cheat to reference the order of the nodes.
-It also means I'm creating a whole mess and adding complexity to future management of the list.
+It also means I'm creating a whole mess and adding complexity to future management of the list if I keep using it for that purpose.

 ## Solution explained